hellopradeep69/topen/README.md

 - and then hitting 'leader R' will work
 - Make sure you dont work in Code window in tmux
 - **_if it doesn't work report the issue_**

+3. Solved

+- previous problem that conflict while doing other work in code window is cleared
+  - [How] incase you are wondering how now the code kill the pane every time you execute it
+  - [Note] still a good habit to not do work in code pane
+  - [Why] as it will kill the pane without confirmation , and your previous work will be gone

 ---